Raising Steam

 Raising Steam is the 40th Discworld novel, written by Terry Pratchett.
 It was the penultimate one, published before his death in 2015.
 Originally due to be published on 24 October 2013, it was pushed back to 7 November 2013 (and March 18, 2014 in the U.S.).
-It stars Moist von Lipwig, and features the introduction of locomotives to the Discworld (a concept mentioned already in Death's Domain), and an entirely new character.
+It stars Moist von Lipwig, and features the introduction of locomotives to the Discworld (a concept mentioned already in Death's Domain), and introduces Dick Simnel as a new character.

 The cover of the novel was exclusively revealed on Pratchett's Facebook page on 6 August 2013.

-An update to Pratchett's website late October 2013 revealed that characters include Harry King, Moist von Lipwig, Adora Belle Dearheart and Sgt Fred Colon amongst others.
+An update to Pratchett's website late October 2013 revealed that characters include Harry King, Moist von Lipwig, Adora Belle Dearheart, Sgt Fred Colon, and others.

 Plot synopsis

 Dick Simnel, a young self-taught engineer from Sto Lat (and whose father, Ned Simnel, appeared in Reaper Man), has invented a steam locomotive.
 He brings his invention to Ankh-Morpork where it catches the interest of Sir Harry King, a millionaire businessman who has made his fortune in the waste and sanitation industry, as he wishes to create a legacy disassociated from the source of his wealth.
 Harry promises Dick sufficient investment to make the railway a success.

 The Patrician of Ankh-Morpork, Lord Vetinari, wishing to ensure that the City has appropriate influence over the new enterprise, appoints the reformed fraudster turned civil servant Moist von Lipwig to represent the government in the management of the railway.
 His skills soon come in useful in negotiations with landowners along the route of the new line.

-Throughout the story, Dwarfish fundamentalists are responsible for a number of terrorist attacks, including the murder and arson.
-This campaign culminates in a palace coup in Überwald, whilst the King is at an international summit in Quirm, over twelve hundred miles away.
+Throughout the story, Dwarfish fundamentalists are responsible for a number of terrorist attacks against the new Ankh-Morpork railway, including murder and arson.
+This campaign culminates in a palace coup in Uberwald, while the King is at an international summit in Quirm, over twelve hundred miles away.
 Vetinari declares that it is imperative to return the King to Schmaltzberg as soon as possible in order to restore political stability, and gives Moist the task of getting him there via the new railway.
 Moist protests impossibility on the grounds that the railway is nowhere near complete, but is told that achieving this target is non-negotiable.